ebx-bundler/ebx/README.md

 EBX is a versatile and powerful tool for bundling TypeScript and JavaScript code.
 With zero configuration required, it offers a seamless experience for developers.
 It supports ES Modules (ESM) by default, making it suitable for modern NodeJS development.
 EBX also features asynchronous type checking, a watch mode for automatic rebuilding and re-run application, and a wide range of customization options.

+It will exclusively bundle the code you've authored, excluding any external modules, resulting in a slightly faster startup time for your application.

 ## Getting Started

 To get started with EBX, you can follow these simple steps:

 1. **Installation**: Install EBX using npm or yarn.
 Detailed installation instructions can be found in the [Installation](#installation) section.
 2. **Usage**: Learn how to use EBX to bundle your TypeScript and JavaScript code.
 See the [Usage](#usage) section for examples and guidelines.
-3. **Configuration**: Customize the bundling process to suit your needs.
-Refer to the [Configuration](#configuration) section for details.
-4. **Integration**: Integrate EBX with your Node.js frameworks, such as NestJS and ExpressJS.
+3. **Integration**: Integrate EBX with your Node.js frameworks, such as NestJS and ExpressJS.
 Instructions can be found in the [Integration with Node.js Frameworks](#integration-with-nodejs-frameworks) section.

 ## Features